beheins01/FPS/README.md

 # Simple Shooter Game

 This project was completing during my programming 2 class (COP 3003).
 My project is a third person shooter that takes place in a futuristic time.
-I made this independently with help from an online course that I was taking on UDEMY.com (https://www.udemy.com/course/unrealcourse/).
+I made this independently with help from an online course that I was taking on UDEMY.com [Udemy Course](https://www.udemy.com/course/unrealcourse/).
 I made this project during the first semester of my junior year.
 I would still consider myself a beginner with unread engine and have lots of room to improve upon my skills.
 I made this project because I have a love for videogames and I have been interested in developing one myself for some time and I thought why not do it now that I have a school project that would allow me to.
 I found this project to be a fun experience and quite possibly one I expand upon in the future.
 I made this project at home where I could use my stronger PC rather than my laptop.

 # Demonstration